redstrate/docs.xiv.zone/content/executable/ffxiv.md

 This is the game client executable.

-{{< note "There are two separate executables for DirectX 11 and DirectX 9.
+{{< info "There was two separate executables for DirectX 11 and DirectX 9.
 The DX11 version is named `ffxiv_dx11.exe`.
-The DX9 version will be removed in a future update." >}}
+The DX9 version was removed and is no longer in the retail release." >}}

 # Arguments

-{{< info "Unlike other executables, passing arguments encrypted with SqexArg is optional for the client.
+{{< note "Unlike other executables, passing arguments encrypted with SqexArg is optional for the client.
 It's recommended that you do so if you're planning to use actual SIDs though." >}}

 There a few known arguments that work on the normal game client: